Skip to Content Skip to Footer

 A new era is underway at Clayton State University, as the institution’s future groundwork for success was officially launched on Thursday, April 11, at Spivey Hall.

-Alumni Spotlight: Nicholas Collins
+Alumni Spotlight: Sasha Cokuslu

 Dr. Antoinette Miller selected as newest QMAAC member